mate-academy/react_phone-catalog/README.md

 1. (*) Save the `Cart` to the `localSotrage` on each change and read it on page load.

 ### Favorites
-1. Create `FavoritesPage` it should show the `ProductsList` with all the favorite products
+1. Create `FavouritesPage` it should show the `ProductsList` with all the favorite products
 1. Add ability to add/remove favorite products by pressing a hart and add `data-cy="addToFavorite"` attribute to this `<button>` element.
 1. (*) Show the favorites count near the `Favorites` icon in the header